 The following are aspects of the program that may be new and/or different and which parents may need to communicate about.

 IA:

-- Does not have a traditional report card - Holds student led conferences in which a student is present with the parent
+Does not have a traditional report card

-- Students call staff by their first names - Students contribute to decisions about their learning - Does not give meaningless homework - Implements POLs (presentations of learning) to assess a student's progress. - Uses project based and inquiry based learning experiences as a central part of the academic program - Does not focus on test taking, benchmark testing, or test scores - Has a relationship based discipline plan which is not a one size fits all approach
+- Holds student led conferences in which a student is present with - the parent - Students call staff by their first names - Students contribute to decisions about their learning - Does not give meaningless homework - Implements POLs (presentations of learning) and Exhibitions to assess a student's progress. - Uses project based, inquiry-based and other hands-on, interactive learning experiences as a central part of the academic program - Does not focus on test taking, benchmark testing, or test scores - Expects students to attend all field trips. - Has a relationship based discipline plan which is not a one size fits all approach